bparanj/crystal/computer/electronics/design/led-circuit.md

 These calculations assume a red LED with a 2V forward voltage.
 Different color LEDs may have different forward voltages, which would affect the resistor calculation.

-Yes, your understanding is mostly correct, but let’s clarify the details to ensure your LED and resistor are connected properly:
+Let’s clarify the details to ensure your LED and resistor are connected properly:

 ### Correct Connection of LED and Resistor

 1. **Electrons Flow Direction:** While electrons flow from the negative terminal to the positive terminal of the power supply, the conventional current direction is considered to flow from the positive terminal to the negative terminal.
 This is important when considering how to connect components like LEDs, which have polarity.

 2. **LED Polarity:**
    - **Anode (Positive Side)**: The longer lead of the LED (or sometimes marked with a “+”) is the anode, which should be connected to the positive terminal of the power supply.
    - **Cathode (Negative Side)**: The shorter lead of the LED (or sometimes marked with a flat edge on the LED housing or “-”) is the cathode, which should be connected towards the negative terminal of the power supply.